FrenchFive/paint/README.md

 ```bash
 pip install -r requirements.txt
 ```
-The script depends on `pynput` and requires the `gnome-screenshot` utility to be available on your system.
+The script depends on `pynput`.
+Make sure either `xclip` or `wl-copy` is installed so the screenshot can be placed on the clipboard.

 ### Running

 ```bash
 python snip_to_paint.py
 ```
 Leave the script running in the background.
-After you select a screen area, a new browser tab opens with the paint app and the screenshot is pasted.
+After you select a screen area, the resulting file from your `~/Pictures` folder is copied to the clipboard so you can paste it wherever you need.